BrightspaceUI/core/mixins/interactive-mixin.md

 ## Usage

-Apply the mixin, call its `_renderInteractiveContainer` method from `render`, and provide the required label for the interactive toggle.
+Apply the mixin, call its `renderInteractiveContainer` method from `render`, providing the interactive content, label for the toggle, and a focus delegate that the mixin can call to focus on the contents.

+**Note:** consumers _must_ provide a focus delegate as mentioned.
+They _should not_ implement a `focus` method, since the mixin manages focus with its own implementation.

 ```js
 import { InteractiveMixin } from '@brightspace-ui/core/mixins/interactive-mixin.js';